CollegiumXR/b8ExtrudePull/README.md

 + It would be now a waste of time trying to fix the issues on the Python side.
-Waiting until the [new boolean](https://developer.blender.org/diffusion/B/history/newboolean/) operator get merged in Blender 2.81.
+Waiting until the [new boolean](https://developer.blender.org/diffusion/B/history/newboolean/) operator get merged in Blender 2.8?.
+Design task: https://developer.blender.org/T67744

-+ [Roll Viewport:](https://github.com/capnm/b8RollViewport)  I've just committed another (at least for myself) useful Blender 2.8x addon.
++ [Lock & Roll the 3D-Viewport:](https://capnm.github.io/b8RollViewport/)  I have decided to maintain another useful Blender 2.8x addon!

 ## Non-pay-walled alternatives

-[Fast Carve:](https://github.com/jayanam/fast-carve/tree/fast-carve-2-8) The other way around, not exactly user-friendly, but with a full control over the shape of the Boolean Modifier.
+[Fast Carve:](https://github.com/jayanam/fast-carve/tree/fast-carve-2-8) The other way around, not exactly user-friendly, but with more control over the shape of the Boolean Modifier.

+'Destructive Extrude Operator' patch: https://developer.blender.org/D5336

 ## Bugs